-As discussed in Note 2 to the financial statements, the financial position of the Station, a department of Elizabeth City State University.
+As discussed in Note 2 to the financial statements, the Station is not a separate legal entity, rather it is a department of Elizabeth City State University.
 These financial statements are not intended to be a complete presentation of the financial position of Elizabeth City State University, taken as a whole.
 Our opinion is not modified with respect to this matter.